timcdlucas/timcdlucas.github.io/_posts/2022-06-23-deep_learning.md

 So the first thing to note is that there's two ways that depth in neural networks and other methods is commonly used.
 The first is the case of having multiple dense hidden layers (i.e. all nodes in each layer is connected to all nodes in the next layer).
-As far as I understand this type architecture is no that important to the success of deep learning.
+As far as I understand this type of architecture is not that important to the success of deep learning.
 I don't quite understand the benefits of this architecture compared to a shallow but very wide neural network (one hidden layer with a lot of nodes) but they are commonly used so they must be useful.
-However, the important thing here is that ultimately all the architecture provides is increased flexibility, or nonlinearity, in the model.
+However, the important thing here is that ultimately, the only thing that this architecture provides is increased flexibility, or nonlinearity, in the model.
 However, something like a RandomForest or boosted regression trees can have unlimited nonlinearity.
 So this architecture isn't providing anything particularly unusual.
 Furthermore I've had a pretty good go at using deep, dense neural networks to map malaria with very little success.